NULLKrypt3rs/CTFs/VolgaCTF-2018/SEOkings.md

 </html>
 ```

-Well, as mentioned earlier, the CTF had ended 5 minutes earlier .
+Well, as mentioned earlier, I couldn't finish the question on time, the CTF had ended 5 minutes earlier .

 But it was fun challenge and definitely got me to learn a lot many things about XSS.